ozan-guenes/Quadcopter_gym/README.md

 ## Project Motivation

-The motivation for this project comes from the challenges of using reinforcement learning for drone navigation in real-world scenarios.​

-Traditional drone control relies on classical controllers like PID, but these methods struggle in adverse environments with disturbances or obstacles.​

-Reinforcement learning, particularly for continuous control tasks, offers the potential to adapt and optimize drone navigation policies autonomously.
+The motivation behind this project comes from the difficulties of using reinforcement learning (RL) for drone navigation in real-world settings.
+Traditional drone control methods, like PID controllers, struggle when dealing with disturbances or obstacles in the environment.
+Reinforcement learning, especially for continuous control tasks, has the potential to autonomously adapt and improve drone navigation.

-### Challenges with Existing Methods:​
+**Challenges with Existing Methods**

-- **Handling Disturbances**: Many RL approaches struggle with unexpected disturbances
-- **Safety in RL**: Safety measures in RL are still relatively underdeveloped

-### Potential applications: ​

-- Search-and-rescue missions in complex terrains.​
-- Delivery in urban environments
+One of the main issues with current methods is how they handle disturbances.
+Many RL approaches have a hard time dealing with unexpected changes, which can negatively impact performance and reliability.
+Another challenge is ensuring safety in RL, as safety measures are still not fully developed, which is a big concern for real-world applications.
+For example, when training a real drone to fly, we would not want the drone to collide during either training or inference, as this could make the training process very costly and inefficient.

+**Potential applications**
+This research has a lot of potential applications.
+Drones could be used for search-and-rescue missions in tough terrains, where their ability to adjust to changing conditions is essential.
+They could also be useful for delivery services in urban environments, where navigating through dense buildings and avoiding obstacles is a challenge.

+**Our project**
+In our project, we begin by applying RL in a drone simulation environment without any disturbances.
+The plan was to first get a functioning RL agent in this initial, disturbance-free environment, and then gradually introduce disturbances and obstacles later on.
+However, learning the drone to fly and navigate turned out to be more challenging than expected, so we focus only on our efforts to train the drone for navigation.
+The later developments in safe RL are left for future work.

 ## Simulation Environment